Artist

 • Publishing and writer lanes are shown separately where available: publisher $1.2M-$3.9M/year; writer $1.8M-$5.9M/year.

-• This page is supported by 3 tracked top songs: Bad Guy, Everything I Wanted, Happier Than Ever.
+• 3 top songs anchor this estimate: Bad Guy, Everything I Wanted, Happier Than Ever.

 • Ownership fields include master context, publishing context, catalog-sale status.